burnol-math/irwin/README.md

   cleanup" somewhere by the OS).
 The initial faster execution times will never be matched again though.
 Only way known to author at time of writing is to quit the SageMath interactive session and to relaunch a fresh one.
-Here is a typical illustration of the execution times drifting:
+Here is a typical illustration of the execution times drifting, where the workers only action is to "sleep"!

   ```text
   $ sage